Camboi8/youtubeAdSkipper/README.md

 # youtubeAdSkipper

-instructions to download:
+instructions to setup:
-put these files into a folder (name doesn't matter) *need to turn on developer mode in the place where u manage extensions upload the folder (in that same place) reload existing youtube pages (or make a new one)
+download and put files (other than the readme) into a folder (name doesn't matter) *need to turn on developer mode in the place where u manage extensions upload the folder (in that same place) reload existing youtube pages (or make a new one)